BrianLoveGa/about-me/README.md

 use SQL on old NFL player data

 [Nostaldja](https://github.com/BrianLoveGa/Nostaldja)
+The name is a play on nostalgia plus Django not a typo.
 Python Django models views and templates
 To track fads over different decades crud for fads and decades